-In the previous module, you practiced using prepositions with personal pronouns (von ihm, bei euch) or da-compounds (davon, dabei…).
+In the previous module VPC 3, you practiced using prepositions with personal pronouns (von ihm, bei euch) or da-compounds (davon, dabei…).
 In this module, we look more closely at how da-compounds are used as reference words.

-Read corpus examples below paying special attention to the parts of text to which the da-compound refers.
+Read sentence examples below paying special attention to the parts of text to which the da-compound refers.
+These sentences are taken from the DWDS corpus (a large electronic collection of texts).
 If you find the text hard to read, you can click on the image to get a larger version, or you can go directly to the DWDS Corpus using the links provided below the images.

 Which rule best reflects the difference between the sentence sets (a) and (b)?

 Da-compounds more frequently link the prepositional verb to a following clause (sentence set (b) in Activity 1 above) than to a preceding clause or sentence (sentence set (a) in Activity 1).
 Look at the corpus examples below paying special attention to the type of clause that follows the da-compounds.

 Which rule best describes clause patterns that can follow da-compounds?